telerik/kendo-ui-core/docs/web/scheduler/overview.md

 # Scheduler Overview

-[Kendo UI Scheduler widget](http://demos.telerik.com/kendo-ui/scheduler/index) displays a set of events&mdash;appointments or tasks.
+The [Kendo UI Scheduler widget](http://demos.telerik.com/kendo-ui/scheduler/index) displays a set of events&mdash;appointments or tasks.
 It can display scheduled events in different views&mdash;a single day, a whole week, or month and as a list of tasks which need to be accomplished.

 ## Getting Started